carsonk/blirry/README.md

 ----------------
 - Setup a local LAMP environment, if you do not already have one.
 - Create a app/Config/database.php.
 You can also do this by copying database.default.php into database.php, if the default settings are fine with you.
+- Create a database called 'blirry', or with a name that matches the one in the database file you created.
 - Setup schema by running:
 ```
 app/Console/Cake schema create